PPP Removal Recovery Time – Healing & Aftercare Guide

 - Temporary colour variation

 These effects typically settle without intervention if the area is kept clean and protected.
+Many people also worry about discomfort during recovery, which we explain in our guide on whether PPP removal hurts and what recovery pain feels like.

 When Healing May Take Longer